Updated June 2023

-Plans to export liquefied natural gas (LNG) from British Columbia and Nova Scotia are currently in motion.
-These projects, if they get built, will help displace coal power plants in developing parts of the world and reduce global greenhouse gas emissions by tens, if not hundreds of millions of CO2 equivalent annually.
+Plans to export LNG from British Columbia are currently in motion.
+If they get built, these projects will help displace coal power plants in developing parts of the world and reduce global greenhouse gas emissions, with many analyses showing significant net reductions that will help fight climate change.

 Canadian Natural Gas: Quick Facts

-- An estimated 1,225 trillion cubic feet of natural gas potential
+- An estimated 1,373 trillion cubic feet of natural gas potential

-- 4th largest natural gas producer in the world
+- 5th largest natural gas producer in the world

-- 5th largest natural gas exporter in the world
+- 6th largest natural gas exporter in the world

 - At current consumption levels, Canada could provide natural gas to consumers for 300 years